alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
 It is written in pure swift.
 * [Presentr](https://github.com/IcaliaLabs/Presentr) - Wrapper for custom ViewController presentations in iOS 8+.
 * [SCLAlertView-Swift](https://github.com/vikmeup/SCLAlertView-Swift)
+* [Siren](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.
 * [SlideControl](https://github.com/dasdom/SlideControl) - Vertical slide control build with Swift 2.0.
 * [SLPopupViewController](https://github.com/sunlight3d/SLPopupViewController)
 * [SweetAlert-iOS](https://github.com/codestergit/SweetAlert-iOS)